Here are just a few of the words that could be strung together to describe me, relatively speaking:

 As stated previously, I have a professional background in clinical psychology and had a successful clinical private practice for eight years.
 I have also worked in the areas of psycho-social research at the university level and clinical program management and program development in the non-profit sector for an additional 10 years.

-Another way to understand both the work I currently do in the world, including my writing, non- profit work and what may be described as my overarching external purpose in the world is to look at all of that through the prism of healing.
+Another way to understand both the work I currently do in the world, including my writing, and what may be described as my overarching external purpose in the world is to look at all of that through the prism of healing.
 I believe my entire outer life can be viewed through that prism when all else is said and done.

 So my life can be easily viewed through the prism of healing, whatever that means.